-All registered aged care providers who are subsidised by the Commonwealth have to adopt 8 new quality standards on the 1st July 2019.
+All registered aged care providers who are subsidised by the Commonwealth have to adopt 8 new quality standards which were introduced on the 1st July 2019.

-The Aged Care Quality Agency and the Complaints Commission combined on the 1st January 2019 to form the Australian Aged Care Quality and Safety Commission.
-This commission will be responsible for ensuring we meet all these standards at registered BASScare sites and services.
+The Aged Care Quality Agency and the Complaints Commission were combined on the 1st January 2019 to form the Australian Aged Care Quality and Safety Commission.
+The commission is responsible for ensuring we meet all these standards at registered BASScare sites and services.

 These standards have been designed and put in place to ensure all aged care services provide the best possible customer care to clients.